joelgrus/drunken-avenger/content/building-a-stupid-data-product-part-3-a-single-page-app.md

 view :: State -> VirtualDOM
 ```

+after which React will take care of rendering the `VirtualDOM`.

-`VirtualDOM` is a hyperscript DSL that allows you to write stuff like
+`VirtualDOM` has a hyperscript DSL that allows you to write stuff like

 ```haskell
 -- This is an illustrative example, not part of our code: